Leefrost/fwdays-graphql-the-good-parts/README.md

 cd fwdays-graphql-the-good-parts
 dotnet restore
 ```
-3. Provide correct configuration for each microservice (`appsettings.json`)
+3. Provide correct configuration for each microservice - typically, in `appsettings.json`

 5. Start the services: Run each microservice project individually using `dotnet run`